 Last term a student had presented this book in class, and it sounded interesting.
 I borrowed the audio version from the library.
-The start felt slow of the story felt slow.
-Would I make it through all 9 CDs?
-I needn't have worried.
-I was soon hooked on the stories of Somer and Kris (Krishnan), Kavita and Jasu, and Asha/Usha.
+The start of the story felt slow.
+At first, I wondered whether I'd make it through all 9 CDs.
+But I needn't have worried.
+I was soon lured in by the adventures of Somer and Kris (Krishnan), Kavita and Jasu, and Asha/Usha.

 Unable to conceive a child of their own when Somer hits menopause early, this California doctor and her surgeon husband adopt a child from an orphanage in Krishnan's native Mumbai.
 Asha, their daughter, grows up with every advantage her highly educated and well-off parents can provide.
 But when she asks about her origins, they cannot give her the answers she seeks.
 The orphanage has told them nothing about Asha's biological parents, poor farmers from a rural area.

 According to village values, Kavita is expected to give birth to a son who will grow up a credit to his parents and help with their farm work.
 Instead, she has a second girl, whom she names Usha.
 Kavita then defies village conventions to walk to Mumbai with her sister when the child is only three days old.
 There, heartbroken, she places her infant in the care of an orphanage, hoping to give her a chance at life.

 Eventually Kavita and Jasu do have a son, and though Kavita does not really wish to, they move to the city to provide better opportunities for young Vijay.
 After leaving behind all they have known, the couple must establish themselves in a strange city.
 This requires enormous sacrifices and brings new conflicts and unexpected results.